teler-sh/teler-waf/README.md

 - **Configuration complexity**: Configuring teler-waf to suit the specific needs of your application can be complex, and may require a certain level of expertise in web security.
 This can make it difficult for those who are not familiar with application firewalls and IDS systems to properly set up and use teler-waf.
 - **Limited protection**: teler-waf is not a perfect security solution, and it may not be able to protect against all possible types of attacks.
 As with any security system, it is important to regularly monitor and maintain teler-waf to ensure that it is providing the desired level of protection.

+#### Known Issues

+To view a list of known issues with teler-waf, please filter the issues by the ["known-issue" label](https://github.com/kitabisa/teler-waf/issues?q=is%3Aopen+is%3Aissue+label%3Aknown-issue).

 ## License